 There are many places you can find dried nettle.
-If you forage (and know what to look for) you may be able to find the fresh herb and dry it yourself.
+If you forage (and know what to look for) you may be able to find the fresh nettle leaves and dry them yourself.

-*Just be careful not to touch it with your bare hands!
-It’s not called STINGING nettle for nothing!!*
+*Just be sure to wear gloves (and maybe a long-sleeved shirt and long pants!) and do not touch it with your bare hands!
+It’s called a stinging nettle plant for reason!

-But, if this isn’t what you’re looking for, you can always check a health food store’s bulk section or order online.
+But, if foraging for fresh nettles isn’t your favorite way to stock your herbal remedies, you can always check a health food store’s bulk section or order online.